 - Popular stations: KL Sentral, Bukit Bintang, Raja Chulan

-Feeder buses known as the MRT Feeder Bus are available at every MRT stations which allows passengers to travel from MRT stations to places nearby but too far to be accessible by foot.
+Feeder buses known as the MRT Feeder Bus are available at every MRT station which allows passengers to travel from MRT stations to places nearby but too far to be accessible by foot.
 RapidKL buses are also available at some LRT stations for the same purpose.
 If you still find this confusing, don’t worry.
 When you see signs shown below, you know you’re at one of the integrated railway stations.
 Approach the ticketing counter staff and they’ll be happy to assist you.
 The trains operate from as early as 6 a.m to late night (between 11 p.m and 12 p.m), with only a few minutes interval between each trip.

 Pro tip: You might have noticed repeating station names like KL Sentral, Pasar Seni and Bukit Bintang.
 These places are usually crowd-centred or tourist-popular destinations like the Golden Triangle area (Bukit Bintang).
-The reason why there are more than one railway stations at a single destination is that prior to the integration, each railway operation built a stop at these places to cater to the public’s demand.
+The reason why there are more than one railway station at a single destination is that prior to the integration, each railway operation built a stop at these places to cater to the public’s demand.
 After the integration, these stops then serve as a transit station for passengers to interchange between railway lines with just a single boarding token.
 So if your journey requires interchanging between different railway lines, make sure to keep this in mind!
 Pay attention to these railway stations as they are almost always transit stations.

 There are a few e-hailing apps available in Kuala Lumpur, but the most popular and in-demand app is most certainly Grab.
 We’ve also covered about Grab in our previous post, and if you don’t mind paying a little more than taking the bus or train, or if you prefer travelling by car, Grab is the way to go.
-It is user-friendly and easy to navigate with.
+It is user-friendly and easy to navigate.
 For foreigners, you’re going to need mobile data or internet access in order to use this app.
 Bookings can be made all day round but fares will be slightly higher during peak hours or on public holidays.

 Pro-tip: Make sure to book your ride at least 5 to 10 minutes earlier than your estimated time of departure as it takes time to find a driver nearby, especially during non-peak hours and if your point of departure is further away from town.